justxuewei/gha-filter-button/README.md

-# GitHub Filter Button for Kata Containers
+# GitHub Actions Filter Button for Kata Containers

-> Please refresh the page mannually if the button doesn't show up sometimes as there are some conflicts on the page of GitHub's pull request with TamperMonkey.
+> Please refresh the page manually if the button doesn't show up sometimes as there are some conflicts on the page of GitHub's pull request with TamperMonkey.

 A script to filter checks that is passed in the page of pull request.
 This can significantly reduce the time it takes to find a failed check.
 The effect is as follows.